BishaTram/Personal-Finance-Tracker/README.md

 Features

-a) Add Transactions**: Input income and expense transactions easily.
+a) Add Transactions: Input income and expense transactions easily.

 b )Data Visualization- View your financial data in pie or bar charts to understand your income and spending patterns.